academie-de-espee/academie-de-espee.github.io/articles/starting-in-sca-rapier-fencing.md

 Newcomers should be familiar with the Gold Key for events.
 An organization or position typically falls under the purview of the local group's Chatelaine.
 The Gold Key provides garb for events to ensure participants adhere to the appropriate dress code, even if they arrive in casual attire.
 Availability and variety of garb can vary between groups, so it’s advisable to connect with the Chatelaine for guidance on what is available and appropriate.
 Information can be found on your local Facebook group and website.

-“You're not training against me, but yesterday's you.” — Duke Ragnarr Blackhammer
+"You're not training against me, but yesterday's you." — Duke Ragnarr Blackhammer

 ### On Defining Personal Goals

-In the SCA
+#### In the SCA

 Setting goals in SCA and fencing depends on what you want to achieve.
 Considering the amount of time and effort you're willing to put in, remember that if you attend one practice a week and don't do much at home, you can authorize in about six months, provided you're in decent shape.

 However, if you're in the northern region and have the luxury of attending three or four weekly practices, you might pick up the basics faster.
 But be warned that attending more practices can lead to receiving advice from different people, which can be confusing.

-If you're passionate about rapier and want to take it to the next level, you can get matched up with top fencers who can help you create a structured training plan, even taking you as a “cadet” or personal student.
+If you're passionate about rapier and want to take it to the next level, you can get matched up with top fencers who can help you create a structured training plan, even taking you as a "cadet" or personal student.
 This plan may include "homework" to help you improve your skills faster.
 Thinking about your fencing goals, setting them accordingly, and proceeding at your own pace is essential.

-“Practice like you are going on an adventure.
-Diligently & consistently.” — Master Celric d'Ravelle
+"Practice like you are going on an adventure.
+Diligently & consistently." — Master Celric d'Ravelle

-Outside of the SCA
+#### Outside of the SCA

 Historical European Martial Arts (HEMA) is a popular alternative for getting more practice time.
 However, HEMA practices tend to be less uniformly regulated than SCA.
 For instance, a local HEMA club might require a six-month introductory course in Longsword to be able to fence Rapier, which can be a barrier if that’s not your interest.
 Personal experience suggests that HEMA provides opportunities to face various opponents.
 However, HEMA and SCA offer distinct learning experiences with sometimes little overlap, which may only suit some preferences.